-The MLRS MFOM that can be fired from M270 systems include 12 Guided MLRS (GMLRS) or Extended Range (ER) GMLRS rockets, 4 Precision Strike Missiles (PrSM) or two Army Tactical Missile System (ATACMS).
+The MLRS MFOM that can be fired from M270 systems include 12 GMLRS or Extended-Range (ER) GMLRS rockets, 4 Precision Strike Missiles (PrSM) or ATACMS.

-Lockheed Martin is under contract to recapitalize more than 50 of the U.S. Army’s M270 launchers.
-Lockheed Martin, in partnership with the Red River Army Depot, will overhaul and upgrade the M270s as “zero-time” launchers.
+Lockheed Martin is under contract to recapitalize M270s for the U.S. Army, United Kingdom and Italy.
+Lockheed Martin, in partnership with the Red River Army Depot, is overhauling the M270s as “zero-time” launchers.
 Upgrades will completely refurbish launchers to include the following:

 - New engines